Benefits of the Multi-Agent Architecture

 Perseus

-Performs in-depth analysis: checking event logs, running processes, modified files, and active network connections to determine the extent of the intrusion
+Extends Centurion’s intelligence to perform in-depth analysis: checking events, running processes, and active network connections to determine the extent of the threat.

 Threat Intelligence and Attribution